Guiding the Next Generation of Women Travelers

 Homesickness, tears, and drama are inevitable, especially with adolescents and especially in groups.
 But it’s all worth it to see the difference an international experience can make in a young person’s life.
 And you know what?
 Each trip, each student, helps me to grow a little bit too.

-I’ve watched the high school students go on to college–one even came to my alma mater, based on our many discussions during long bus rides!
-I’ve watched my college students graduate, several of them returning to the countries we traveled to in order to work or research, one even winning a Fulbright.
+I’ve watched the high school students go on to college.
+One even came to my alma mater.
+This happened based on our many discussions during long bus rides!
+I’ve watched my college students graduate.
+Several of them returning to the countries we traveled to in order to work or research.
+One even winning a Fulbright scholariship.

 The best part is the ripple effect.
 That tip I shared with a student?
 She shared it with her friend and her cousin.
 That discussion we had?
 It inspired her to pursue the topic for a thesis.

 And when I stay connected with these young people throughout the years, and see their photos from vacations, studying abroad, and other adventures, I know I played a small role in the formation of the next generation of globetrotters, culture investigators, and storytellers.
 And someday they’ll pay it forward, just like I did.

 Guiding the Next Generation of Women Travelers photo credits: Rachel Romesburg Rice